MehrdadDastouri/MehrdadDastouri.github.io/_posts/2025-10-24-binomial-distribution-derivation.md

 Understanding these fundamentals makes debugging models way easier.
 When something looks off in your loss curves or confidence intervals, it often comes back to variance properties like this.

-Next up: I want to look at the Beta distribution and how it acts as a conjugate prior for the Binomial.
-There's some elegant math there that connects these probability distributions in a really satisfying way.